cewi/cakephp-tb-starter/README.md

 just add -t Cewi/CakeTbStarter to your bake commands.
 The templates rely on the layouts provided by the FriendsOfCake/bootstrap-ui Plugin (above).
 See there how to include them.

 ###TODO
-Add an option to remove the title in links and output only the icon.
+- Add an option to remove the title in links and output only the icon.
 (Providing only space for the title is not a solution because we need a meaningful title for the title-property of the link, especially when there is only an icon).
+- include the code needed for the search-component and -behavior in the bake template for table-classes.